 Seminar in Environmental Studies

 The intention of this capstone seminar is to draw together and apply the concepts learned in earlier courses in the Environmental Studies Concentration.
 The focus of the course will be on case studies of natural-resource management, with specific topic areas to be determined.
 In this strongly interdisciplinary effort, we will explore ecological, economic, social and legal issues that influence how people exploit natural resources, and whether that exploitation is sustainable.
 Students will be expected to develop and communicate their understanding of the complex and inseparable relationships of human well-being, ecosystem services and environmental management.
 This course is required for the major.
-Prerequisite: junior standing and must be pursuing the Environmental Studies major or concentration.
-Offered every spring semester.
+This interdisciplinary course does not count toward the completion of any diversification requirement.
+Prerequisite: senior standing and environmental studies major or concentrator.
+Offered every spring.